-Overcrowded, Under-Occupied, and Accessible Units [24 CFR 983.260; Notice PIH 2012-32, REV-3]
+Overcrowded, Under-Occupied, and Accessible Units [24 CFR 983.260; Notice PIH 2019-23]

 All in-place tenants at the time of conversion are eligible to remain in the project.
 Over-housed families should be moved into appropriately sized units if such units are available in the new or rehabbed project.
 If appropriately sized units are not available, the existing tenants may continue to be over-housed until an appropriately sized unit becomes available or until the tenant leaves the project.
 Once the unit turns over, it must be leased to an appropriately sized family.
+Any non-RAD PBV units located in the same project are also subject to these requirements.